The Ultimate Guide to Hip Replacement

 After taking into consideration all medical bills, hip replacements in the US cost, on average, a staggering $32,000.
 They don't come much cheaper in places like Australia and privately in the UK, either.

-In comparison, the same treatment at our partner facilities in places like Mexico, Thailand and Malaysia costs well under $10,000, meaning it's possible to make a four-figure net saving even when taking into consideration flights, accommodation and rehabilitation expenses before being able to fly home.
+In comparison, the same treatment at our partner facilities in places like Mexico, Thailand, and Malaysia costs well under $10,000, meaning it's possible to make a four-figure net saving even when taking into consideration flights, accommodation, and rehabilitation expenses before being able to fly home.

 How Do I Get Started?